rbatis/rbatis/Readme.md

 The generated syntax tree is a structure defined in the syntax_tree package in rbatis-codegen Intermediate code generation has func.rs generation function, all supported functions are defined in rbatis-codegen

+So I think rbatis is truly compile-time ORM

 # [Changelog](https://github.com/rbatis/rbatis/releases/)